tubedogg/flexctl/README.md

    These are short aliases to commonly used commands sent to Flexget.

-   Define them here by entering a command alias, such as `fsl`, and the actual command to send to Flexget, such as `flexget_series_list`.
+   Define them here by entering a command alias, such as `fsl`, and the actual command to send to Flexget, such as `series list`.
 See examples below and note that all aliases must follow the format ``[alias]='command'``.

    Anything coming after the command alias will be appended to the command defined here.
 For example, `flexctl fsl all` will run the command `<flexget> series list all`.